icoder211/CompetitveCoding/README.md

-/**
- * Author: icoder211
+Author: icoder211
-  */
-Find contest solutions in "constests" folder.
+Solutions to some of the contests I have given